-- Those whose eligibility has been assessed and rejected, whose condition subsequently worsened.
+- Those whose eligibility has been assessed and rejected, but whose condition subsequently worsened and was never reassessed.

-To find out whether you might be entitled to claim back your care home fees, speak to one of our friendly solicitors about a FREE INITIAL ASSESSMENT.
+To find out whether you might be entitled to claim back your care home fees, speak to us about a FREE INITIAL ASSESSMENT.

-If we think you might be able to reclaim your nursing or care home fees, we will act for you on a NO WIN NO FEE * basis, so it won’t cost you a penny if we can’t recover your care costs.
+If we think you might be able to reclaim your nursing or care home fees, we may be able to act for you on a NO WIN NO FEE * basis, so it won’t cost you a penny if we can’t recover your care costs.

 Farley Dwek helped Brian Marshall to recover more than £40,000 after his father was wrongly charged for care home fees.

 Brian, 62, from Surrey, says: “I don’t like to take money out of the health service but I feel strongly that my dad, who has now passed away, was hard done by and didn’t get his entitlement.